 My son and I can’t eat dairy or gluten (wheat, rye, barley).
 He also can’t have nuts.
 But I can.
 I can’t do eggs or soy, but he can.
 It gets really confusing.
 We both have gone through tests and we also went through food elimination to help us determine what we could eat and what would backfire.
 We want our bodies to heal, and in order to do that we must eliminate the triggers.
 So when it comes to meal planning, it actually becomes a little easier after you figure out what is causing issues!
 Yes, I said easier.
 How?
 There are fewer choices.

 But what if you don’t have a special diet to follow?

-If you want to be healthy and stop weight gain and cravings, eat like you meant it.
-Food is meant to fuel our body.
+If you want to be healthy, stop weight gain, and put an end to cravings, eat like you meant it.
+Food is meant to fuel our bodies.
 Having food taste good is a bonus.
 When we cut back on processed and sugary foods, our bodies will be given a chance to heal and be happy.

 Circling back to taking the stress out of meal planning; simply use a pencil and my meal planner to extinguish the “What’s for dinner?” question.
 It’s okay if you have the same menu plan for a couple of weeks.
 We just need to feed our family wholesome foods.